 Any child will answer: The Very Hungry Caterpillar.

-He arrived in 1969; the second book by Eric Carle, who is 90 years old today.
+He arrived in 1969; the second book by Eric Carle, who has sadly died at 91.
 Three or four generations of children – 146 million so far in 60 languages – have the story by heart and don’t mind how many times they hear it.
-So, happy birthday, Eric Carle!

 When I met him in 1984, the gentle and genial, bearded Carle was already able to live comfortably on the royalties from the caterpillar alone.
 But he has carried on ever since, in his house in the New England pinewoods, producing tales of Very Busy Spiders, Bad Tempered Ladybirds etc.